fatsheep9146/APUE-answers/Chapter04/Readme.md

 And at this time, I can not continue.

 Of course the cpio and tar can not work on this directory tree, either.

+### Exercise 4.17

+> In Section 3.16, we described the /dev/fd feature.
+For any user to be able to access these files, their permissions must be rw-rw-rw-.
+Some programs that create an output file delete the file first, in case it already exists, ignoring the return code:

+> unlink(path);

+> if ((fd = creat(path, FILE_MODE)) < 0) err\_sys(...);

+> What happens if path is /dev/fd/1?

+The unlink funtion will fail, and return -1.
+The errno will be set to **EPERM**, which means operation is not permitted.